Jab Tak Hai Jaan: Box office

-India
+Domestic

-The film opened to strong occupancy across India, with reports indicating 95–100% occupancy at both multiplexes and single-screen cinemas on its first day.
-It earned ₹125 million (US$1.5 million) on its opening day and showed a 50% growth on the second day with earnings of ₹195.4 million (US$2.3 million).
-Over its initial three-day run, the film netted ₹448.4 million (US$5.3 million), and ₹736.8 million (US$8.7 million) over the extended six-day Diwali weekend.
+Jab Tak Hai Jaan had 95-100% occupancy at multiplexes and single screens across India on its opening day.
+It earned about ₹125.0 million on its first day.
+Jab Tak Hai Jaan showed 50-percent growth and earned ₹195.4 million on its second day, netting ₹448.4 million during its first three days.
+The film earned ₹736.8 million over its long six-day weekend.

-The film earned ₹48.1 million (US$570,000) on the following Monday, bringing its first-week total to approximately ₹780 million (US$9.2 million).
-After ten days, it had grossed ₹822.4 million (US$9.7 million), and by the end of its third week, it had surpassed ₹1.02 billion (US$12 million) domestically.
+Earnings dropped the following Monday to ₹48.1 million, bringing the total to ₹780 million for its first week of release.
+The film continued to do well at the box office after its first week, netting ₹822.4 million in ten days.
+It faltered during its second week (netting only ₹157.9 million), and crossed the ₹1 billion mark 20 days after release.
+After three weeks, Jab Tak Hai Jaan earned ₹1.02 billion.
 (Note: While Box Office India stated that the film netted about ₹1.02 billion, trade analysts Taran Adarsh and Komal Nahta claimed it reached an 8-percent higher figure (about ₹1.20 billion) during the same period.
 Nevertheless, Box Office India's figures are used here.)
-Its distributor share in India was reported at ₹570 million (US$6.7 million), and Box Office India declared it a hit.
+The distributor share was ₹570 million, and Box Office India declared it a hit in India.

 Overseas

-Internationally, Jab Tak Hai Jaan grossed over US$1.3 million on its opening day and US$3.5 million by the end of its first three days.
-It collected US$7.58 million over six days and continued to perform steadily, earning US$11 million by the end of its second week.
-At the conclusion of its theatrical run, its overseas gross was estimated at US$12.5 million.
+Jab Tak Hai Jaan earned US$1.3 million on its first day and $3.50 million at the end of three days in overseas markets.
+After the first weekend, the film earned $7.58 million in six days.
+Jab Tak Hai Jaan grossed about $11 million overseas in thirteen days before the number of screens decreased.
+At the end of its theatrical run, it is estimated to have earned US$12.5 million.

 Records

-The film set several overseas records at the time of its release.
-It became the highest opening-day grosser for a Bollywood film in Singapore and Pakistan, with collections of $100,000.
-In the Middle East, it emerged as the highest-grossing Indian film, earning over US$4 million.
-Jab Tak Hai Jaan ultimately finished as the highest-grossing Bollywood film overseas in 2012 and the third-highest-grossing Hindi film of the year worldwide, after Ek Tha Tiger and Dabangg 2.
+At the time of release, Jab Tak Hai Jaan set records for the highest opening-day earnings in Singapore and Pakistan by grossing $100,000.
+Jab Tak Hai Jaan became the highest-grossing Bollywood film in Bahrain and the Middle East, earning more than $4 million.
+It was the highest-grossing Bollywood film overseas for 2012, and the third-highest-grossing Bollywood film that year, after Ek Tha Tiger and Dabangg 2.